linked-art/linked.art/docs/api/1.0/shared/type/index.md

 Types are described in the [base patterns](/model/base/#types-and-classifications) of the model documentation, and examples are present for practically every class.

+For full records that describe a Type, please see the [Concept Endpoint](../../endpoint/concept/) documentation.

 ## Property Definitions

 ### Properties of Types